swang01/final/README.md

     - Started with networking, incorporated it into the client
     - Successfully made the client send words per minute statistic to the server then to the client.
   - Rachel:
-    - Was somewhat successful getting pipes to work with subservers, but running into issues with reading and the program pausing to get data
+    - Was somewhat successful getting pipes to work with subservers, but running into issues with reading and the program pausing to get data.
+This was all work done on a separate repo but I added
+    - When data is getting written and read from the pipes, the retrieval and writing of data is only successful when the client first connects to the server and sends in its first input, but afterwards client gets stalled and the pipes in the server/subservers receive weird data from previous clients, a seg fault occurs and crashes the server.
+Clients are left hanging
+    - Unable to get pipes to work because program would pause and information would only be read in pipes after a new client has joined for some reason.
+Couldn't figure out why after being unable to test code because I kept getting the error that address was already in use.